Fletcher Moss Botanical Garden: Awards

 Fletcher Moss has held the Green Flag Award, the national standard for parks and green spaces in England, since 2000.

 Location

-Fletcher Moss Gardens are located close to the River Mersey and Stenner Woods, at the southern end of Wilmslow Road where the road curves sharply east at the Old Cock Inn, near Parrs Wood.
-The Gardens can be easily reached by public transport as it lies on the Wilmslow Road bus corridor and is close to East Didsbury railway station.
+Fletcher Moss Gardens are located close to the River Mersey and Stenner Woods, at the southern end of Wilmslow Road where the road curves sharply east at Ye Olde Cock Inn, near Parrs Wood.
+The gardens can be easily reached by public transport as it lies on the Wilmslow Road bus corridor and is close to East Didsbury railway station.